ZhangZhuoSJTU/Web3Bugs/docs/standard.md

     + __SE-3__: A given function is invoked multiple times unexpectedly.
     + __SE-4__: Unexpected function arguments.
 + __SC__: Contract implementation-specific bugs.
 These bugs are difficult to categorize into the above categories.

+# Process

+To classify a bug, we follow these steps:

+1. First, we validate whether the bug is within the scope of our study.
+Our focus is on exploitable bugs in smart contracts, so many bugs may be excluded.
+If the bug falls into any of the `O` categories, it is considered out of scope.
+2. We then validate whether the bug can be found by tools with simple and generic testing oracles.
+To do so, we investigate how the bug is exploited.
+If any oracle mentioned by the `L` categories can detect the exploit, we classify it as an `L` bug.
+It is important to note that this is an over-approximation of current vulnerability detection techniques.
+As long as there is an oracle that can detect the exploit, we assume the detection tool can detect it (regardless of the tool's effectiveness).
+For example, we assume there is no path exploration issue for symbolic execution and any constraint can be solved in time.
+3. Any bugs that remain after the previous steps are labeled as `S` bugs.
+    1. We first investigate the root cause of the bug.
+If the root cause can be classified as `S1` to `S6`, we label it accordingly.
+    2. For the remaining bugs, we investigate how they can be exploited.
+If the way of exploit matches any of the `SE` types, we label it accordingly.
+    3. Any remaining bugs are labeled as `SC`.

 # Ambiguous Cases